 We have refreshed our in-flight meal and drink service on our flights.
 See here what we serve on our flights.
-Nordic Kitchen Onboard menu is available again on our flights from 1 September 2021 onwards.
+Nordic Kitchen Onboard menu is available on our flights.
 If you would like to enjoy a fresh sandwich or a meal on board, please see our pre-order selection.

 Movement in the cabin

 Please avoid unnecessary movement in the cabin.
 If you need to move around for medical reasons, it’s of course permitted.
 Toilet visits are naturally allowed, but we ask you not to queue on the aisle.

 From 1 December 2021 onward, you can shop our handpicked in-flight products on board.
 We have chosen some 17 best-selling products to be available for in-flight trolley sales on all our long-haul flights, flights to/from non-EU countries and the Canary Islands.
 It is also good to know that cash payments are not possible during the flight.
 Read more about in-flight shopping.

 Transit restrictions apply in some countries, so make sure to check the rules for your transit country beforehand.
 Use our travel requirements map or read more about transferring to a connecting flight in Finland here.

 It is a good idea to reserve some extra time to proceed to the gate of your connecting flight.
 You can check the departure gate for your next flight through airport monitors.
 At Helsinki Airport all flights depart from the same terminal building.

 Depending on your origin and destination countries, please prepare for extra border controls at the airport when transferring to your connecting flight.

 Exiting the aircraft will happen in a new order in smaller groups.